-Lee Gavel

-Assistant Director of Facilities Management Simon Fraser University Burnaby, British Columbia, Canada
+Lee Gavel Assistant Director of Facilities Management Simon Fraser University Burnaby, British Columbia, Canada

-Financing Energy Projects Deskbook, by Albert Thumann and Fred E. Wainwright, Lilburn, Georgia: The Fairmont Press, Inc., 1997, 247 pp. hardcover. continued on page 64
+Financing Energy Projects Deskbook, by Albert Thumann and Fred E. Wainwright.
+Lilburn, Georgia: The Fairmont Press, Inc., 1997, 247 pp, hardcover. continued on page 64

-From Ato Cutler-Hammer Is Your Single Source
+From AtoZ Cutler-Hammer Is Your Single Source

+We have thousands of products and services for the distribution and control of electrical power.
 To find out more about Cutler-Hammer products, call 1-800-525-2000 for the location of your nearest distributor.